QTC-UMD/dds-sweeper/README.md

   `pll_mult` is an optional input that sets the AD9959's PLL multiplier on the Reference Clock input.
 The default value is 4, giving the AD9959 a system clock of 500 MHz with the pico's 125 MHz reference.
 Valid values are 1 or 4-20.
   The AD9959's PLL has an output range of 100-160 MHz or 255-500 MHz with VCO gain enabled.
 The pico will automatically enable the VCO gain bit if the requested frequency is in the upper range.
 If trying to use the PLL multiplier to generate a frequency between 160 and 255 MHz, there is no guarantee of operation.

-* `setmult <pll_mult:int>`:
-Sets the AD9959's pll multiplier on the Reference Clock input.
-The default value is 4, giving the AD9959 a system clock of 500 MHz with the pico's 125 MHz reference.
-Valid values are 1 or 4-20.
-If changing the reference clock and PLL multiplier, you should set the reference clock frequency first.
-The AD9959's PLL has an output range of 100-160 MHz or 255-500 MHz with VCO gain enabled.
-The pico will automatically enable the VCO gain bit if the requested frequency is in the upper range.
-If trying to use the PLL multiplier to generate a frequency between 160 and 255 MHz, there is no guarantee of operation.

 * `setchannels <num:int>`:
 Sets how many channels being used by the table mode.
 Uses the lowest channels first, starting with channel 0.
 If number of channels is set to `1`, buffered execution instructions will be written to all 4 channels simultaneously.